CodeInfinity007/stanford_dogs_classification/README.md

-# Dog Breed Classification using InceptionV3 CNN Model on Stanford Dogs Dataset
+# Dog Breed Classification on Stanford Dogs Dataset
 ## Description
 The <a href= "http://vision.stanford.edu/aditya86/ImageNetDogs/">Stanford Dogs Dataset</a> contains images of 120 breeds of dogs from around the world.
 This dataset has been built using images and annotation from ImageNet for the task of fine-grained image categorization.
 It was originally collected for fine-grain image categorization, a challenging problem as certain dog breeds have near identical features or differ in colour and age.